 J-1 status is appropriate for many research positions at UMMS.
-Requests for J sponsorship, must be sent to Immigration Services 45-60 days in advance of the desired start date.
+Requests for J sponsorship, must be sent to Immigration Services at least 3 months in advance of the desired start date.
 If less notice is given, it is possible that the individual will not arrive at UMMS by the requested date.

 Health Insurance - Non-UMMS Funded Sponsorship Requests - Research Scholar/Professor - Short-term Scholar - SEVIS Record - 24-month bar

 J-1 Exchange Visitors and their J-2 dependents must be covered by sickness and accident insurance for the duration of their stay in the United States, including the 60 - 90 days before UMMS health benefits commence.
 Failure to purchase such insurance may lead to loss of legal immigration status and termination from the Exchange Visitor Program.
 J-1 Health Insurance Requirements

 J-1 Research Scholars or J-1 Short-term scholars not fully funded by UMMS, must be funded by a foreign grant, institution or government.
 Proof of the funding source is required prior to document issuance.